What causes Indigestion and Heartburn in Pregnancy?

 What can be done?

-- Medications Most antacids are safe.
-Try to avoid antacids with an aluminium base.
+- Medications Over the counter antacids are safe.
+Try to avoid antacids with an aluminium or magnesium base.
 Mylanta, Mucaine, Gaviscon are the most popular antacids.
-If more severe Omeprazole (20mg 1-2/day) shoudl be considered.
-Omeprazole belongs to a family of drugs called proton pump inhibitors or PPIs.
-This type of drug is often used when antacids or H2 blockers fail.
+If more severe Nexium (over the counter purchase) or Omeprazole (prescription purchase) should be considered.
+Nexium and Omeprazole belongs to a family of drugs called proton pump inhibitors or PPIs.
+This type of drug is often used when antacids fail.
 PPIs block the secretion of acid from the stomach.
+They are category B2 and so considered safe in pregnancy.

 - Position Lying flat will often make the situation worse.
 It is best to stay more upright.
 If you can. use extra pillows when sleeping at night.